-Kitty Ridgewood (Vivian Reis) might be extremely wealthy but she has kept some thing a secret all her life, she is in fact a Hungarian orphan.
-It is how her niece Jordan Kirkland (Mel Harris) ends up in Europe on the hunt for information surrounding a picture Kitty has of a young girl standing with a Fabergé music box as it may not only be her but it may also be a link to any relatives who may still be alive.
-It is also how Jordan finds herself dealing with the charming, handsome and helpful Nick Rostov (Rob Stewart) a treasure hunter who always seems to be about.
-But is it Nick that Jordan should be concerned about or treasure hunter Gudrum Kuper (Jennifer Dale) and her boss Count Borodin (Oliver Tobias) as someone clearly wants what ever information she has as well as what she uncovers in her search.
+Kitty Ridgewood (Vivian Reis) might be extremely wealthy but she has kept something a secret all her life, she is in fact a Hungarian orphan.
+It is how her niece, Jordan Kirkland (Mel Harris - Ultimate Betrayal), ends up in Europe searching for information surrounding a picture Kitty has of a young girl standing with a Fabergé music box as it may not only be her but it may also be a link to any relatives who may still be alive.
+It is also how Jordan finds herself dealing with the charming, handsome and helpful Nick Rostov (Rob Stewart - Lead with Your Heart), a treasure hunter, who always seems to be about.
+But is it Nick that Jordan should be concerned about or treasure hunter Gudrum Kuper (Jennifer Dale - So You Said Yes) and her boss, Count Borodin (Oliver Tobias - A Nightingale Sang in Berkeley Square), as someone clearly wants what ever information she has as well as what she uncovers in her search.

 Quick review of "Broken Lullaby"; just hurry up and sleep with him will you.
-Of course it was expected as "Broken Lullaby" is a Harlequin movie and if the two leads didn't end up becoming romantically involved, well it wouldn't be a Harlequin movie.
-The trouble is that usually alongside the obvious romantic side of one of these movies there is some sort of storyline which should keep you entertained till the leads eventually accept they are in love but the storyline here which is basically a treasure hunt is not that entertaining.
-The reason being that it is talk and very little action with even the danger element of someone wanting Jordan's information ending up pretty dull.
+Of course that is expected as "Broken Lullaby" is a Harlequin movie and if the two leads didn't end up becoming romantically involved and in bed, well it wouldn't be a Harlequin movie.
+The trouble is that usually alongside the obvious romantic side of one of these movies there is some sort of storyline which should keep you entertained till the leads eventually accept they are in love but the storyline here, which is basically a treasure hunt, is not that entertaining.
+The reason being there is a lot of talk and very little action with even the danger element of someone wanting Jordan's information ending up pretty dull.

 The annoying thing is that both Mel Harris and Rob Stewart look the part for this sort of movie and as such it adds to that element of hurry up and jump in to bed together.
 In fairness they also play their parts well enough for this sort of movie with Harris making Jordan an efficient woman whilst Rob Stewart gives Nick plenty of charm whilst in a lot of scenes looks like a male model.
 But maybe the combo of Harris and Stewart is too visually right because I found myself not that interested in their characters either.